firecmsco/firecms/website/blog/2021-09-16-exciting_times.md

 After more than 60 releases, and numerous refinements of the internal components and APIs, we are ready to start the beta release of version 1.0.0 💃

+We now consider that the code and the UX and UI are mature enough to create a beta release (though we have multiple instances of previous versions already in production!).

 In the last months we've been focused on improving the CMS quality by doing a lot of internal restructuring that is also going to affect the public facing APIs.